Duggar Family News: Derick Dillard Rewrites Bible Verse To Justify Twitter Actions, Gets Put In Place By Fans

 — Derick Dillard (@derick4Him) July 14, 2017

-As stated in a previous article from The Inquisitr, Derick Dillard has so far stubbornly refused to delete his controversial tweet, where he bashed TLC, the same network that airs his family’s reality TV show, for featuring I Am Jazz, a series focused on the life of transgender youth Jazz Jennings.
+As stated in a previous article by the Inquisitr, Derick Dillard has so far stubbornly refused to delete his controversial tweet, where he bashed TLC, the same network that airs his family’s reality TV show, for featuring I Am Jazz, a series focused on the life of transgender youth Jazz Jennings.
 According to Derick, the word “transgender” was a myth, since gender is “ordained by God.”
-The Counting On star also went a step further on his attacks, referring to Jennings as a male when replying to a commenter.
+The Counting On star also went a step further with his attacks, referring to Jennings as a male when replying to a commenter.

 Derick Dillard and the rest of the Duggar family are featured in the 19 Kids and Counting spinoff series Counting On, which is set to return on TLC this coming September.